FomTarro/vts-heartrate/README.md

 The file must simply contain the <b>numeric heartrate value</b> in <b>plain text</b>.
 File path must be absolute.
 Useful if you have another program that can output heartrate data.

 ### Pulsoid App
-[<b>Pulsoid</b>](https://www.pulsoid.net) is a free third-party app for Android/iOS which allows for easy, reliable connectivity to a wide set of heartrate monitors.
+[<b>Pulsoid</b>](https://www.pulsoid.net) is a free third-party app for Android/iOS which allows for easy, reliable connectivity to a wide set of heartrate monitors via the Bluetooth of your mobile device.
 Once you have a Pulsoid account, you can use this input method to collect heartrate data from the service.

 By clicking the <b>'Login' button</b> in the plugin, you will be asked to grant this plugin permission to connect to your account.
 You will then be given an <b>'Authentication Token'</b> which you must paste into the plugin.

 ### Pulsoid Feed Reference
-<b>Pulsoid</b> is a free third-party app for Android/iOS which allows for easy, reliable connectivity to a wide set of heartrate monitors.
-Once you have a Pulsoid account, you can use this input method to collect heartrate data from the service.

 To use this input method, navigate to your <b>Pulsoid account page</b>, and then go to [<b>Widgets -> Advanced</b>](https://pulsoid.net/ui/configuration).
 From there, you should find a <b>'Feed URL'</b> which you must paste into the plugin.

 Please note that Pulsoid may be deprecating this input method in the future, in favor of direct app connectivity.